bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 Use Sysdig to monitor your application.
 You can access dashboards that show your application memory, CPU and storage usage.

 Before you ask for a quota increase, the Platform Services team wants you to monitor and collect metrics to show how much resource your application uses.
-For more information, see [Get Started with Sysdig Monitor](https://beta-docs.developer.gov.bc.ca/sysdig-monitor-onboarding/).
+For more information, see [Onboarding to application monitoring with Sysdig](/sysdig-monitor-onboarding/).
 The documentation has all you need to onboard onto Sysdig and use the default dashboards.
 If you have any issues onboarding to Sysdig, contact the Platform Services team on the applicable [Rocket.Chat channel](https://chat.developer.gov.bc.ca/channel/devops-sysdig).

 ## Request a quota increase
 **Note**: Before you request a quota increase, make sure that your project is using its resources efficiently.
 The Platform Services team wants to be very confident your project needs more quota before they grant an increase.